NextWordDev/psychoevals/README.md

 # PsychoEvals

-PsychoEvals is a Python library for evaluating and securing the behavior of large language models (LLMs), such as OpenAI's GPT series.
+PsychoEvals is a lightweight Python library for evaluating and securing the behavior of large language models (LLMs), such as OpenAI's GPT series.
 The library provides a testing framework that enables researchers, developers, and enthusiasts to better understand, evaluate, and secure LLMs using psychometric tests, security features, and moderation tools.

 ## 4 Canonical Use Cases